Extended Hückel method: Description

 This simplification of the Wolfsberg and Helmholz approximation is reasonable for boron hydrides as the diagonal elements are reasonably similar due to the small difference in electronegativity between boron and hydrogen.

 The method works poorly for molecules that contain atoms of very different electronegativity.
 To overcome this weakness, several groups have suggested iterative schemes that depend on the atomic charge.
-One such method, that is still widely used in inorganic and organometallic chemistry is the Fenske-Hall method.
+One such method, that is still widely used in inorganic and organometallic chemistry is the Fenske–Hall method.

+Software

 A program for the extended Hückel method is YAeHMOP which stands for "yet another extended Hückel molecular orbital package".
 YAeHMOP has also been merged with the Avogadro open-source molecular editor and visualizer to enable calculations directly from the Avogadro graphical user interface for materials that are periodic in one, two, or three dimensions.
 This integration also enables visualization of band structures, total and projected density of states, and crystal orbital overlap/Hamilton populations (COOPs/COHPs).